DoctorWkt/MMU09/Docs/design.md

 The CPLD implements a user/kernel (unprivileged/privileged) mode bit.
-This is flipped to kernel mode when the 6809's `BS` line goes high (when the 6809 is loading the vector to handle an interrupt or SWI instruction).
+This is flipped to kernel mode when the 6809's `BS` line goes high (when the 6809 is loading the vector to handle a reset, an interrupt or SWI instruction).

 In user mode, the whole 64K of address space is RAM except the top 256 bytes at `$FF00 - $FFFF` which is ROM.

 When in kernel mode, addresses `$FE00 - $FEFF` become an area for performing I/O and manipulating the page table entries.
-And, once in kernel mode, one of the I/O locations toggles the mapping of nearly 32K more of ROM from addresses `$8000 - $FDFF`.
+And nearly 32K of ROM gets mapped in from addresses `$8000 - $FDFF`.

 This memory layout provides each process with nearly 64K of RAM memory and prevents processes from doing I/O or changing the page table entries directly.
 It also allows